How to recycle your old mobile phone through Bell

-You can send your old mobile phone, batteries and accessories by Canada Post free of charge.
+You can drop off your used phone, accessories and batteries to any Bell store, or ship them through Canada Post free of charge.

 - Place them in a box and seal it firmly with packing tape.

-- Print the label, cut it out and affix it to your package with clear tape.
-Make sure that the barcode does not wrap around edges or corners.
+- Print the a shipping label, cut it out and attach it to your package with clear tape.
+Make sure the barcode does not wrap around edges or corners.
 Do not cover up any information on the label.

 - Drop the box off at any Canada Post mailbox or postal outlet.